igor-starostenko/report_factory-rspec_formatter/README.md

 end
 ```

-Then you can just simply run rspec with `--format ReportFactory::RSpec::Formatter` and your reports will be available on the server after each test run.
+Then you can just simply run rspec with `--format ReportFactory::Rspec::Formatter` and your reports will be available on the server after each test run.
 You can add that line to your `.rspec` file if you want it to be the default behavior.

 ## Development